 The maximum course load is 12 credit hours for the entire summer semester.
-While UCM recognizes six (6) hours as full-time status during the summer for graduate students, nine (9) hours is considered full time for federal financial aid purposes and students must be enrolled in at least 4 credit hours to receive Federal Loans.
+While UCM recognizes six (6) hours as full-time status during the summer for graduate students, students must be enrolled in at least 3 credit hours to receive Federal Loans.
 Under extenuating circumstances, graduate students with at least a 3.50 graduate grade point average may submit a petition to the Director of the Graduate Education and Research office through their academic school to enroll in more than the maximum number of semester hours.
 Approval must be granted prior to the semester that the student wishes to enroll for more than the maximum hours.